omni-us/jsonargparse/README.rst

     'from env 2'

 Note that when creating the parser, :code:`default_env=True` was given as argument.
-By default :func:`jsonargparse.ArgumentParser.parse_args` does not check environment variables, so it has to be enabled explicitly.
+By default :py:meth:`.ArgumentParser.parse_args` does not check environment variables, so it has to be enabled explicitly.

-There is also the :func:`jsonargparse.ArgumentParser.parse_env` function to only parse environment variables, which might be useful for some use cases in which there is no command line call involved.
+There is also the :py:meth:`.ArgumentParser.parse_env` function to only parse environment variables, which might be useful for some use cases in which there is no command line call involved.

 If a parser includes an :class:`.ActionConfigFile` argument, then the environment variable for this config file will be checked before all the other